microsoft/AddingSpeechToBots/Study-bot-example/Qna-Luis-Bot-v4/README.md

     <img src="../../Assets/bot-secret-location.png">

-1. Download your bot code locally once it has been created.
+1. After your bot deployes, download your bot code locally.
 To do this go to the Build section of the Bot management menu.

     <img src="../../Assets/download-bot-code.png">

-1. Downlaod the code, extract all the files and open the solution file in Visual Studio.
+1. Extract all the files and open the solution file in Visual Studio.

 1. Update the `appsettings.json` file in the root of the bot project with the botFilePath and botFileSecret.